JimOfLeisure/c3sat/README.md

 without needing to open the game save in the game.

-The short-term goal is to parse the save game file, extract interesting information and display it in HTML format.
+The short-term goal is to parse the save game file, extract interesting information and display it in HTML/SVG format.
+The base and overlay terrain is represented by SVG shapes or temporary text.

 unc-test.sav is a decompressed game save file I am using during development.
-When I run into trouble so far I have hard-coded to work with this particular file.
+When I run into trouble so far I have hard-coded to work with this particular file, however as of May 2014 I have it parsing arbitrary _uncompressed_ save game files.

 civ3parse.py was my second effort at simply reading 4-char section headers from the save file.
 It does not assume a data order and kept getting tripped up by perceived inconsitencies in the game file.

+tileonly.py is hard-coded to read data from my test save(s).
+It has recently been superseded by wrld.py

-tileonly.py is the most current and successful file I've been working on.
-Its purpose is to simply read in the map tile data and optionally generate a map.
-It is hard-coded to read data from my test save.
-I have been repeatedly altering it and running it directly as I attempt to understand the game save data.
+wrld.py is the most current and successful file I've been working on.
+Its purpose is to read in the map tile data and optionally generate a map in SVG format.
+I am altering it frequently.
+It currently uses horspool.py to find the first instance of WRLD in the save game file and then proceed to read the map size and map tiles.

-html.py calls tileonly.py and writes an html map in ./html/map.html .

 My original plan was to use JSON as an intermidate data format between the save game file and the map display, but now I will have this proggram output an SVG map.

 To Do (short term):
-- Reformat SVG with layers for base terrain and overlay terrain with CSS classes to allow styling.
+- ~~Reformat SVG with layers for base terrain and overlay terrain with CSS classes to allow styling.~~ Accomplished this but am now moving away from it.
+To make CSS markup work I have to avoid styling inside the SVG and then I have to add the SVG to the HTML DOM.
+This is proving inconvenient and unnecessary.
-- Reorganize code so hack code is largely in separate module from the classes
-- Implement debug and spoiler triggers to turn debug prints and game-spoiler info on/off
+- Implement debug and spoiler triggers to turn debug prints and game-spoiler info on/off - work has begun on this; I don't think it's complete yet.
-- Break out my scant notes on save data into doc folder and organize it
 - Include links to any reference info I've found on save file format

-Medium-term goals:
 - Get it to read any C3C save
 - Figure a way to auto-decompress saves. blast()?
 Currently am using dynamite program to manually decompress save files.

-- Enable with jQuery html map view where I can dynamically select which offset raw data is displayed in tile (to help visually figure out what each value means).
-(I think I can do this with grouped text elements in svg and use css to hide/show by class.)
+Medium-term goals:

 Long-term goals:
-- DHTML user interface
 - Python app server that will pull a save game file by URL, parse it and provide non-game-spoiling map and info as SVG to modern web browser.
 - Possibly allow map annotation (city-planning "dot maps", etc.) via JSON files generated by HTML page and posted to e.g. forums (Think this idea is a non-starter, but I'll leave it here for now...maybe use url queries to place user data?)